 The Afro.Futurist showcases exhibitions, articles, courses, and community contributions that I and others are contributing to the world of Afro-Futurism.
+It also highlights featured "Badasses" who are for me an inspriation to living a life expanded, fearlessly and imaginatively.
 It is celebration and a resource, to add an offering to the question "What is Afro-Futurism?" that I am asked so frequently especially in regard to my performance art, installations and the courses I teach.
 I am honored to be part of a vibrant community of stellar trajectories, speaking many languages and yet sharing the same.

 While the focus is primarily to highlight the Afro-Futurist genre, you will also find posts here on topics related to science, global innovations, space travel, favorite science fiction stories, space music, the Black Arts Movement, Black World Ritual Performance, the mystical, and Antarctica.